outdoor trinidad logo.gif (5127 bytes)

 Clifton Hill Beach

 Those with roots in South Trinidad will remember Clifton Hill Beach in Point Fortin.
 Backed by almond and manchineel trees, this beach was a favorite of those on Sunday excursions.
 Unfortunately the laying of the pipeline to provide gas for the LNG plant resulted in the destruction of the beach.
 Today there is a large sea wall where previously children played on the sand.
-For bathing in this area, one now has to go to the east of the original beach, in the area closer to the Guapo River.
-Sea bathing in this area is more enjoyable in the dry season as there is heavy sedimentation in the rainy season.
+For bathing in this area, one now has to go to the east of the original beach.
+A road has been constructed close to the rock sea wall that parallels the sea shore and runs along the edge of the former golf course.
+From along this road one can access the beach for bathing and fishing.
+At the end of the road a beach facility has been built with a large paved car park, thatched roofed picnic tables, a life guard station, changing rooms and toilets.
+The shore in this area is sandy with a thin covering of grass.
+The beach in front of the picnic area is wide and flat with firm brown sand.
+To the immediate east of the beach facility the Guapo River enters the sea.

 Station Beach